Symplectic cohomology rings of affine varieties in the topological limit: The low energy log PSS map

-As usual, we will equip these domains with Floer data.
+To begin, for some small $b > 0$ and any $q \in (0,b]$, let $\Sigma_{q}= \mathbb{C}P^1 \setminus \lbrace 0 \rbrace$, with a negative cylindrical end \eqref{cylend} as before, along with two additional marked points at $z_1=-1/q$ and $z_2=\infty$.
+The family of $\{\Sigma_q\}_{q \in (0,b]}$ limits to a stable domain $\Sigma_0$ as $q \to 0$, and including this domain gives a family of stable curves over $q \in [0,b]$.
+It will be convenient to work in coordinates centered about $\infty$, which we denote by As usual, we will equip these domains with Floer data.
 To simplify the discussion a bit, note that our product operation from \S \ref{subsection:Floercohom} is defined by first continuing both inputs to a single Liouville domain and then defining the product on a fixed Liouville domain.
 As $\PSS_{log}$ is compatible with these continuation maps, we can and will assume that our Liouville domain $\bar{X}_\ell$ used to define the Hamiltonians remains fixed.
-The Floer data on domains $S_q, q \neq 0$ is determined by a sub-closed one form $\beta$ satisfying
+The Floer data on domains $\Sigma_q, q \neq 0$ is determined by a sub-closed one form $\beta$ satisfying